 For example, it is possible to model the thermal paste between a chip and a heat sink without needing to resolve it in the geometry.
 Adding a thin layer to the geometry and meshing it is a problem, considering that the thickness of these layers is two or three orders of magnitude smaller than other components in the assembly.

-A CHT simulation always requires a multi-region mesh.
+A conjugate heat transfer simulation always requires a multi-region mesh.
 As far as the mesh is concerned, it is fundamental that the cell size at the interface is similar between the two faces.
 As a rule of thumb, the cells on one face should be less than 1.5 times the size of the others.
 The figure below shows an example of this issue.
 In the left case, the cells at the interface on the inner region are too small with respect to those on the outer body.
 In the case on the right side, the cells on the interface are approximately the same size.

 We appreciate and value your feedback.